ngx-prism/core/README.md

 export class ExampleModule { }
 ```

-2.Use prism component in your example component.
+2. Use prism component in your example component.

 ```typescript
 // example.component.ts